IndoNLP/nusa-crowd/README.md

 We welcome contributions from a wide variety of backgrounds; we are more than happy to guide you through the process.
 For instructions on how to get involved or ask for help, check out the following options:

-#### Join our Slack Channel
+#### Join our WhatsApp group.
-Alternatively, you can ping us on the [Slack Channel]().
-The Slack channel can be used to share information quickly or ask code-related questions.
+Alternatively, you can ping us on the [WhatsApp group](https://chat.whatsapp.com/Jn4nM6l3kSn3p4kJVESTwv).
+The WhatsApp group can be used to share information quickly or ask code-related questions.

 #### Make a Github Issue
 For quick questions and clarifications, you can [make an issue via Github](https://github.com/indobenchmark/nusantara-datasets/issues/new).